Top 10 Courses to Learn Java in 2020

 If you are learning Java first time, then it’s very important to choose the online course which is up-to-date, otherwise, you will be left behind in the job market and your day-to-day programming job with outdated skills.

-But, before that, let me first congratulate you on making an excellent decision of learning Java, one of the most popular main-stream programming language of the world.
+But, before that, let me first congratulate you on making an excellent decision of learning Java, one of the most popular main-stream programming languages of the world.

-Java is mainly used as a server-side language to create high performance, low latency servers to handle the complex task.
-Java is really big on Investment banks which uses it to write end-to-end trading applications like front office application for trade capture, middle office applications to handle booking and allocation and back-office application for sending confirmations.
+Java is mainly used as a server-side language to create high performance, low latency servers to handle complex tasks.
+Java is really big on Investment banks which uses it to write end-to-end trading applications like front office application for trade capture, middle office applications to handle booking and allocation, and back-office application for sending confirmations.

-5 Online Courses to Learn Java for Beginners
+10 Best Courses to Learn Java Online for Beginners

 Without any further ado, here are them: